2025-26 Judges

 Mitch Kern is an Associate Professor in the School of Communication Design at the Alberta University of the Arts whose work has received numerous awards and been featured in 150+ exhibitions and publications in Canada, the U.S. and abroad.

 A content strategy and media executive specializing in content solutions across social, digital, video, print, SEO, research and e-commerce, Jacquie Loch is a branded content/revenue generation expert driving engagement, results, and cultivating C-level relationships.
-In her current role as EVP Strategy & Revenue, AZURE Media, she works closely with clients to create innovative cross-platform content solutions that deliver on revenue goals and company EBITDA.
-Previously as EVP Social & Emerging Platforms and VP Group Publisher SJC Media and TC Media she oversaw media brands including FASHION, ELLE Canada, Canadian Living, and Style at Home, and was formerly VP Content Solutions Rogers Media.
-A recognized leader in marketing solutions and media innovation, Jacquie Chaired The Content Council (New York) and is a Board Member for the National Media Awards Foundation.
+In her current role as EVP Strategy & Revenue, AZURE Media, she delivers on revenue goals via innovative cross-platform solutions across advertising, events, marketing and audience development.
+Previously as EVP Social & Emerging Platforms and VP Group Publisher SJC Media and TC Media she oversaw brands including FASHION, ELLE Canada, Canadian Living, and Style at Home, and was formerly VP Content Solutions Rogers Media.
+A recognized leader in marketing solutions and media innovation, Loch is past Chair of The Content Council (New York) and is a Board Member for the National Media Awards Foundation (Canada) and a Co-Founder of Global Voices, an international collective of content marketers.
 A frequent speaker across North America and Europe, having created award-winning programs for a wide range of top-tier clients.

 Adrianne Lovric is a communications professional who has spent the last 20 years creating content for print media, non-profits, creative agencies, start-ups and publicly-traded companies.
 Fuelled by caffeine and curiosity, she always says yes to dark roast and opportunities for new adventures.
 Adrianne lives in Calgary with her husband, Miroslav, and their two daughters.